Being a Man is NOT about staying quiet!

 Kid: “I’m feeling really sad and lost and the other boys are laughing at me!”

 A.N.Other: “Well, well done you for being a real Man and coming to tell me you need help!
 That’s what it means to ‘Man up’.
-It means to be brave and ask for support when you feel you need it.
-Just like ‘Woman Up!”.
+It means to be brave and ask for support when you feel you need it.”.

 Encourage and empower them to see it as having bravery, strength and to take action, after all, that’s the whole point of the phrase!

 Be brave.
 Be strong.
 Be the protector.
-Man up and ask for help when you need it!
-Please!
+Man up and ask for help when you want it!